JoostAB/smartmeter-reader/README.md

-# smartmeter-reader
+# Smart Meter Reader
-Smart meter reader
+(smartmeter-reader)

+Reader for the Landys-Gyr E350 Smart reader using the DSMR 2.2 protocol over the P1 connector.